Eric-Exasol/database-migration/test/README.md

 ```
 PYTHONPATH=<path> python test/export_res.py "MYSQL_TO_EXASOL" "mysql_conn" "test%" "%"
 ```
-The first parameter is the scriptname, the second is the connection name, the third is the schema filter and the fourth is the database filter.
+The first parameter is the scriptname, the second is the connection name, the third is the schema filter and the fourth is the table filter.
 This python script will create a file called *output.sql* with the corresponding `create table` and `import into` statements.

 5. We now want to execute the *output.sql* file in the `exasoldb` container to finally create the tables and insert the data into the `database_migration` schema previously created.
 We do it with the following commands :